mchatton/w2s-tensorflow/README.md

 ## Miscroscopy Image Restoration using Deep learning on W2S
-by Martin Chatton, part of a master semester project as IVRL, EPFL, Switzerland, supervised by Ruofan Zhou and Majed El Helou
+by Martin Chatton, part of a master semester project as IVRL, EPFL, Switzerland, supervised by Ruofan Zhou and Majed El Helou.

 This repository provides an inference interface for joint denoising and super-resolution on grayscale microscopy images, as well as the codes samples used for training.
-To view and download the dataset, please refer to [W2S](https://github.com/widefield2sim/w2s)
+To view and download the dataset, please refer to [W2S](https://github.com/widefield2sim/w2s).

 ## Abstract
 We leverage deep learning techniques to jointly denoise and super-resolve biomedical images acquired with fluorescence microscopy.
 We develop a deep learning algorithm based on the networks and method described in the recent W2S paper to solve a joint denoising and super-resolution problem.
 Specifically, we address the restoration of SIM images from widefield images.
 Our TensorFlow model is trained on the W2S dataset of cell images.
 On test images, the model shows a visually-convincing denoising and increases the resolution by a factor of two compared to the input image.
 For a 512 x 512 image, the inference takes less than 1 second on a Titan X GPU and about 15 seconds on a common CPU.
 We further present the results of different variations of losses used in training.